SSL Certificates FAQ

 Can I Call GeoTrust Directly For Technical Support?

 easyDNS is your frontline support on certificates.
-We will be able to escalate problems with the CA [Certificate Authority – GeoTrust, RapidSSL, Comodo, Trustwave and Symantec] to get the assistance you need.
+We will be able to escalate problems with the CA [Certificate Authority – GeoTrust, RapidSSL, Sectigo, Trustwave, and Digicert] to get the assistance you need.

 If you need to cancel the certificate, then that must be done by you with the CA directly as we do not have the authority to make that request.